allfed/ALLFED-Repository-Template/README.md

 * Project Skeleton
 * Code examples

+# Environment
+Every ALLFED project is run in its own virtual environment.
+Therefore, every project needs an `environment.yml` file.
+The one in this repository is only an example and should not be used for any actual project.
+To create and organize virtual environments we use [conda](https://docs.conda.io/en/latest/miniconda.html).

 # Python Style Guide
 All code written for ALLFED should follow the [PEP 8 Style Guide for Python](https://peps.python.org/pep-0008/).
 Especially important are: